topmonks/hlidac-shopu/README.md

 All extensions (except Safari version) will be built to `./dist` folder by calling the `npm build` script.

-Firefox supports Dark and Light themes for action icons, and we are optimising action icons for these.
+Firefox supports Dark and Light themes for action icons, and we are optimizing action icons for these.
 Chrome doesn't support action icons theming via `manifest.json` so we use `background.js` script to add support for themes programmatically.
-We are removing `background.js` script, and it's entry in manifest, in build step with other unnecessary files.
+We are removing `background.js` script, and its entry in manifest, in the build step with other unnecessary files.

 Content script `content.js` is written in ESM, but ESM is not widely supported in content scripts.
 So we use simple bundle script `yarn build:extension` to convert ESM to IIFE bundle.